sri1873/kafka-pizzaria-backend/README.md

 ## Acknowledgement and Side note

 Most of the README and the ideation process included the use of AI.
-I forced myself to use orginal documentation for Redis, Kafka and Mapbox as I wanted to learn these tecnologies but used AI to speed up the dev process mostly CSS and jsx.
+I forced myself to use original documentation for Redis, Kafka and Mapbox, as I wanted to learn these technologies but used AI to speed up the dev process, mostly CSS and JSX.